sdziscool/Dithering-GUI-implementation/README.md

 ## Crashes and bugs
 The program is rather crashsafe, it can throw some exceptions before starting(while selecting etc), but once you press start and have an image selected it's smooth sailing

+-the pde now also exports correctly so you can compile for yourself!